fanbyprinciple/d2l-fanbyprinciple/ch4_multilayer_perceptron/readme.md

 answer these questions, describe your results quantitatively, and summarize the qualitative takeaways.

-* Nothing much changes based on the final accuracy.
+* Nothing much changes based on the final accuracy. (apparently this is wrong, i am running the model will check back after running)

 ![](dropout_ex1.png)